niu-wcs/wrf-run/README.md

 ```

 If your data source does not support auto downloads, the script will check upon running to ensure the needed files are present and abort with an error message if they are not, or in the wrong location.
 Finally to activate a data set, change the modeldata parameter in control.txt to match your model source.

+I highly recommend that if you are successful in getting a new data source to be compatable with this script package to **send in a pull request** containing your updated ModelData.py file such that others can take advantage of your findings!

 ### IO_VARS ###
 This script package has limited support for post-processing using the IO_VARS file option in WRF (iofields_filename namelist option).
 This namelist option allows your wrfout files to be significantly truncated to only contain pertinant output fields to significantly cut down on both file I/O times and compute times in your model.